The Cost Of Waiting For The Market

 Are there any merits to waiting for the market?

 Indeed there are potentially partial merits to waiting for the market.
-According to the above scenarios (assuming that the market rises or falls at the same rate across the country), it may be beneficial to wait if we’re downsizing our home in a rising market, or upsizing our home in a falling market.
+According to the above scenarios (assuming that the market rises or falls at the same rate across the country), it may be beneficial to wait if we are downsizing our home in a rising market, or upsizing our home in a falling market.

 There are of course further scenarios and factors to consider when weighing the merits of waiting for the market.
 For example, we can potentially gain if:

-And if we are wanting to gain from a rising market, we need to be aware that:
+If we are wanting to gain from a rising market, we need to be aware that:

 A rising market can be caused by certain economic or political influences, but this is too unpredictable to rely on or time.